lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 * Knowledge of Linux and basic skills in installing tools
 * Knowledge in Shell scripting is assumed for this workshop
+* Basic understanding of genetics such as why calling SNPs is important

 <a name="data"></a>
 ## Dataset